Maryanne Wolf

 Maryanne Wolf is a scholar, teacher, and advocate for children and literacy around the world.
 She is the UCLA Professor-in-Residence of Education, Director of the UCLA Center for Dyslexia, Diverse Learners, and Social Justice, and the Chapman University Presidential Fellow (2018-2022).
 She is also the former John DiBiaggio Professor of Citizenship and Public Service, Director of the Center for Reading and Language Research, and Professor in the Eliot-Pearson Department of Child Study and Human Development at Tufts University.
 She is a permanent academician in the Pontifical Academy of Science.
-She was recently made an Honorary Advisory Fellow on the United Sigma Intelligence Association.

 Education and work

 She completed her doctorate at Harvard University, in the Department of Human Development and Psychology in the Graduate School of Education, where she began her work in cognitive neuroscience and developmental psycholinguistics on the reading brain, literacy development, and dyslexia.
-She received her undergraduate and master's degrees in literature from Saint Mary's College (Indiana) and from Northwestern University.
+She received her undergraduate and master's degrees in literature from Saint Mary's College and from Northwestern University.

 Her work revolves around the study of development of the reading brain and the major impediments to its development, from genetically based dyslexia to environmentally based illiteracy.
 For the last two decades she has employed research in cognitive neuroscience, psycholinguistics, child development, and education to construct developmental models of the reading brain circuitry and the multiple component processes that are necessary for its acquisition.
 She proposed an alternative conceptualization of dyslexia which emphasizes the potential of multiple sources of breakdown, rather than previous, unidimensional explanations for dyslexia.
 Such a conceptualization became the basis for diagnostic tools that could pinpoint subtypes of struggling readers, and the development of more differential intervention for these children.